dreamcode-ng/dreamcode-website/src/assets/posts/en/2025-Abr-monorepos-software-development.md

 imglink: monorepos-software-development.jpg
 ---

-In a constantly evolving business landscape, where agility and efficiency are essential for success, technology organizations must continuously **optimize their software development processes**.
+In a constantly evolving business landscape, where agility and efficiency are essential for success, technology organizations must continuously optimize their software development processes.
 As architectures like microservices expand along with the growth of distributed teams and increasing system complexity companies face greater challenges in managing their source code.

-In this context, the use of monorepos single repositories that centralize an organization’s entire codebase has emerged as a key **strategy to streamline integration and enhance operational efficiency.** The monorepo model has gained traction among companies seeking greater technical consistency and **improved coordination between development teams**, especially in fast-growing, complex environments.
-However, while the advantages are clear, it is also crucial to evaluate whether the monorepo model is truly scalable or if it could become a bottleneck as an organization grows.
+In this context, the use of monorepos single repositories that centralize an organization’s entire codebase has emerged as a key strategy to streamline integration and enhance operational efficiency.
+The monorepo model has gained traction among companies seeking greater technical consistency and improved coordination between development teams, especially in fast-growing, complex environments.
+However, while the advantages are clear, it is also crucial to evaluate whether the monorepo model is **truly scalable** or if it could become a bottleneck as an organization grows.

 Let’s explore the benefits, challenges, and current trends surrounding monorepos to provide a comprehensive view of their viability and future.